Matteo Rizzo: 2023–2024 season: European bronze

 Rizzo withdrew from the 2023 CS Lombardia Trophy, opting instead to begin the season at the Shanghai Trophy, where he came fourth.
 Appearing on the Grand Prix at the 2023 Skate Canada International, he finished seventh in the short program after underrotating both of his attempted quad jumps.
-In the free skate he performed cleanly but for a triple Axel stepout, finishing second in the segment and rising to third place overall.
+In the free skate, he performed cleanly but for a triple Axel stepout, finishing second in the segment and rising to third place overall.
 He went on to place fourth at the 2023 Grand Prix of Espoo, and expressed frustration at his free skate choreographic sequence being deemed invalid.

 After withdrawing from both the 2023 CS Golden Spin of Zagreb and the Italian Championships, Rizzo announced that he required hip surgery that would cause him to miss the 2024 World Championships in Montreal, Quebec, Canada, but that he would compete at the 2024 European Championships in Kaunas, Lithuania.
 Prior to those championships, Rizzo opted to change his short program from "Dernière danse" to "Two Men in Love," a shortened version of the free program he used for the 2022 Winter Olympics.
 In Kaunas, he placed sixth in the short program after doubling a planned quad.
 A second-place free skate with only one mistake, a fall on a triple Axel, lifted him to third overall, and he claimed his third European medal.

 Rizzo's surgery was performed in late January.

-2024–2025 season
+2024–2025 season: Return to competition post-surgery

 Rizzo competed at his first competition post-surgery at the 2024 Budapest Trophy in early October, where he won the gold medal.
 He then went on to compete on the 2024–25 Grand Prix series, finishing fifth at the 2024 NHK Trophy and at the 2024 Cup of China.

 On February 1, 2025, Rizzo placed fourth in the short program with a new season's best of 85.68 points at 2025 Europeans.
 After the short program, he said: "I also want to express my deep condolences to everyone involved in the plane crash and to U.S. Figure Skating.
 It’s incredibly horrible news.
 I’ve been following the updates all day, and my heart breaks for my friends in the U.S. I want to send them all my best wishes.”
 He placed sixth in the free skate and fifth overall.
 “Honestly, I feel pretty proud of what I’ve done,” said Rizzo after the free skate.
 “This season has definitely been a roller coaster with a lot of ups and downs.
 Not everything went to plan today.
 There were some mistakes, but overall, a top-five finish after last year is something I’m really proud of, and I feel good about it.”